Zhao-Lab-UW-DHO/AdaptFM/README.md

 ### Using SSVT

 SSVT is a model pretrained on roughly 180,000 organoid images.
 The checkpoint is publicly available for download on [hugging face](https://huggingface.co/hbakhtiar/SSVT_Organoids/tree/main).
 SSVT is supported directly within AdaptFM.
-You can copy and paste the below code block to download the model
+You can copy and paste the below code block to download the model.
+Change the local_dir to the download location for the model (keep quotes).

 ```bash
 conda activate AdaptFM